 The chimpanzee habituation process is done by the park authorities for several years on a daily basis for a number of hours.
 They usually take about two years for the chimpanzees to become fully habituated.
 Today, chimpanzee trekking offers 99% chances of seeing the chimps.

 The chimpanzee trekking experience starts with a briefing at 8:00 am by the park rangers.
-After the briefing, you then be guided by park rangers to the forest, about 2 armed rangers will go along with you.
+After the briefing, you then be guided by park rangers to the forest.
+Usually about 2 armed rangers will go along with you to search for the chimps.
 You follow the trails and with the ranger guides expertise, they will be able to identify where the family is and lead you there.

 To have a chimpanzee trekking experience, be ready to go walking through the forest in search of the chimps for about 2-5 hours depending on where the chimps are spending their day at.